 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.
 See my full disclaimer.

-There’s a wide variety of dog-friendly accommodation in and around Bendigo.
+There’s a wide variety of dog-friendly accommodation to choose from in and around Bendigo, whether you’re after a holiday rental or a caravan park.

 Pet-Friendly Holiday Homes & Units in Bendigo